danielrodriguezGH/danielrodriguezGH/README.md

-# Daniel Rodriguez | Ontological Systems Architect
+# Daniel Rodriguez | AI Lead Inference Architect

 ## 🌌 Overview
-Founder and lead developer of the **HL-V5 Framework**.
+Creator and lead developer of the **HL-V5 Framework**.
 Specialized in mitigating logical entropy and stabilizing inference structures in Language Models (LLMs & SLMs).
 My work focuses on the intersection of Inference Control Engineering and Deterministic AI alignment.

 ---